 - ⇒ If you don't drink, don't start now that you have diabetes. - ⇒ Some research shows that a glass of wine can have heart benefits.
 But, drinking too much alcohol erases all benefits.
-Avoid over-drinking.
-Avoid sugary alcoholic drinks. - ⇒ Tell your health team if you drink regularly or if your drinking habits change. - ⇒ Always eat a meal or snack after you've had alcohol.
-Test your sugar before bed if you've had a drink in the evening to see whether you need a snack before sleeping.
+Avoid over-drinking. - ⇒ Tell your health team if you drink regularly or if your drinking habits change. - ⇒ Always eat a meal or snack if you've taken a drink.
+Test your sugar before bed if you've had a drink in the evening to determine whether you need a snack before sleeping.